 This sits at odds with the otherwise thorough background provided and means that material factors are left out of account.
-It also suggests bias in that it excludes comments which are unfavourable to the plan, particularly given that it can be inferred from both the Judgement and the Inspector's comments that Norton St Philip is capable of delivering a site allocation of a minimum of 27 units, sustainably.
+It also suggests bias in that it excludes comments which are unfavourable to its justification or that might undermine the plan, particularly given that it can be inferred from both the Judgement and the Inspector's comments that Norton St Philip is capable of delivering a site allocation of a minimum of 27 units, sustainably.